natashaclerkin/maisigh-MS4/README.md

 As a new user, I would like to:
 - View a visually clean and appealing homepage so that I can instantly understand the purpose of the site and navigate its offering easily.
 - Access the site from any mobile, tablet or desktop devices so that I can have an equally enjoyable experience regardless of the selected device/platform.
-- View content without the requirement to register so that I can quickly locate a specific accessory.
+- View content without the requirement to register so that I can quickly locate a specific jewellery piece.
-- Browse and filter accessories by product type, occasion or price so that I can easily find inspiration for an accessory.
+- Browse and filter jewellery by product type, rating, name or price so that I can easily find inspiration for a jewellery piece.
-- View a list of items by product type/occasion/details keyword search criteria so that I can quickly locate a specific accessory.
+- View a list of items by product type/name/details keyword search criteria so that I can quickly locate a specific jewellery piece.
 - Learn more about where the products come from so that I can trust that I'm purchasing ethically-sourced products supporting the environment.
-- View more specific product information about a particular accessory such as materials used, size, additional images and delivery info.
+- View more specific product information about a particular jewellery piecesuch as materials used, dimensions etc.
 - View the total cost of a potential order containing multiple products.
 - Register a profile easily so that I can store address and billing information to streamline order process on future visits.

 As a returning user, I would like to:
 - Log in and out without encountering issues so that I can have an enjoyable user experience.
-- View my account so that I can review my current order or previous orders for product info or shipping status.
+- View my account so that I can review previous orders for product info or shipping status for current orders.
 - Edit my personal details on my account so that I can update info such as shipping info if my details have changed.
-- Save a wish list of desired sold out accessories to my account so that I can receive alerts if the product becomes available and possibly purchase the item in the future.
+- Save a wish list of desired products to my account so that I can possibly purchase the item in the future when I can afford the item.
 - Have the ability to contact the company so that I can ask a question regarding a product or purchase.
 - Receive discounts on future orders so that I am incentivised to remain loyal to the brand.